social media tribe

 Ready?

-4 Tips To Engage Your Tribe on Social Media!
+4 Tips To Engage Your Social Media Tribe!

 Be Visual

-I recently heard that Facebook is predicting that 75% of content consumed on devices by the year 2020 will be video.
-That is a huge statistic but also not that far off in the future.
-If you are not already using high-quality visual content - images and video - for your brand, now is the time to get onboard.
+I recently heard that Facebook says 75% of content consumed on devices is through video.
+That is a huge statistic, and it highlights just how vital visual content has become for online brands.
+If you're not already using high-quality images and video, now is the time to get onboard.

-Behind the scenes - use photos of videos and give consumers a sneak peek into your brand, or your life as the person behind the brand.
-This type of behind the scenes content is great for building trust and engagement with your customers.
-Show the process of creating your product, or your office location, or even snaps from photoshoots.
-Authenticity is something that consumers increasingly seek from the brands they buy from so make sure you share what is real and true for you and your brand.
+Behind the Scenes – Share photos or videos that offer a sneak peek into your brand, or your life as the person behind it.
+This kind of behind-the-scenes content is excellent for building trust and engagement with your customers and nurturing your social media tribe.
+Whether it’s the process of creating your product, your office setup, or moments from a photoshoot, authenticity is what your audience is craving.

-Share Industry events - attending a conference or training event?
-Snap a few photos and share them to give consumers an inside scoop on what it takes to manage a business like yours.
-I recently attended a Business Chicks luncheon with Kate Hudson (Actress), and snapped a few candid photos and shared across social media.
+Share Industry Events – Attending a conference or training session?
+Snap and share a few behind-the-scenes shots to give your audience insight into the effort behind your business.
+For example, I recently attended a Business Chicks luncheon with Kate Hudson and shared a few candid photos across social media.

 Giveaways & Competitions

-Hosting a giveaway or competition is a proven vehicle for posting engagement with your customers.
+Hosting a giveaway or competition is a proven vehicle for boosting engagement with your customers.
 I recently ran a competition for iland co and had a fantastic response.
-When hosting a giveaway, try to make the competition super relevant to the platform you are using the promote the competition.
-For example, if you are running the competition on Facebook, you could ask people to like, comment & follow your page to enter the competition.
+Giveaways are also a great way to grow and energise your social media tribe, especially when the prize is something they truly value.
+When hosting a giveaway, try to make the competition super relevant to the platform you’re using to promote it.
+For example, if you’re running the competition on Facebook, you could ask people to like, comment, and follow your page to enter—helping you attract even more of your ideal social media tribe in the process.

 Here is the competition post I recently ran on Facebook & Instagram: